programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Click the green "Commit new file" button to finish saving your work.

 #### Adjustments to front matter
-You'll need to make three changes to how the [previous lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-) directed you to write the front matter of a blog post:
+You'll need to make four changes to how the [previous lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-) directed you to write the front matter of a blog post:
 * Add the "author" field (e.g. "author: Amanda Visconti")
 * Remove the hour, minute, and second info from the "date" YAML (we don't find this useful to track and it cause timezone weirdness to happen when publishing)
 * Remove the "categories" YAML field as these lessons don't cover using it